-This course is designed to present basic principles, concepts, and skills to the practical nursing student.
-Students are introduced to holistic care of patients, including nutritional management.
-In addition, psychosocial and physiological needs of patients are addressed.
-Opportunities are provided for the practice of patient safety, foundational cognitive, affective, and psychomotor skills in the simulation/skills laboratory.
+This course presents basic nursing principles, concepts, and skills.
+Students are introduced to holistic care of clients including nutritional management.
+In addition, psychosocial and physiological needs of clients are addressed.
+In the laboratory, students practice and demonstrate competence in elimination, specimen collecting and respiratory care.
+Upon successful course completion, students will be able to apply foundational cognitive, affective, and psychomotor skills in meeting client needs.

 Prerequisite: NUR101, MED165